nullstare/ReiLua/API.md

 > glyphInfo = RL.GetGlyphInfo( Font font, int codepoint )

-Get glyph font info data for a codepoint (unicode character), fallback to '?' if not found
+Get glyph font info data for a codepoint (unicode character), fallback to '?' if not found.
+Return as lightuserdata

 - Success return GlyphInfo